mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   8) Once the virtual machine has been provisioned, select the Overview and click on the IP address of your virtual machine to configure a DNS name for it.
 In our case, we used sql2017rhel74 which maps to sql2017rhel74.canadaeast.cloudapp.azure.com.
 This is sometimes easier to remember and use from remote clients like SQL OPS Studio and SQL Server Management Studio to manage the database.
   9) To allow remote tools to connect and manage SQL Server 2017, select Networking from the Left Panel to create an INPUT PORT RULES using the "Add inbound port rule" to create a rule to allow inbound connection to port 1433.

-## II - Connect to the RHEL74 VM using SSH.
+## 2 - Connect to the RHEL74 VM using SSH.
   1) On the Overview page of our provisionned VM, we selected the "Connect" button and copied the proposed SSH connection command from the panel appearing on the right.
   2) Either using an SSH GUI Client such as Putty or from the command line using OpenSSH connect to the virtual machine.

 ```
 ssh yourAdminUsername@ip_address_of_your_virtual_machine
 ```
-## III - Install SQL Server 2017 using RHEL's YUM package manager.
+## 3 - Install SQL Server 2017 using RHEL's YUM package manager.

   1) Download the Microsoft SQL Server Red Hat repository configuration file:
   ```